roncli/LibWowAPI/README.markdown

  * Language.EnglishEU now correctly sends en_GB.
  * Refactored Data.CharacterAchievements and Data.GuildAchievements to use the objects in the Achievements namespace.
  * Achievement criteria are now sorted by their OrderIndex property.
+ * All public references to Side have been changed to Faction.
+ * Refactored Character to use the guild basic info and emblem classes in the Guild namespace.

 ## Classes